STATELESSNESS in IRAN

 The primary Afghan personal identification document is called the ‘tazkera’ and is considered proof of national identity and nationality status in Afghanistan, but the process to obtain a tazkera is complex and time-consuming and there are barriers to overcome, mainly the need to return to a place of origin or to Kabul to apply for the documentation as it cannot be issued outside Afghanistan.
 Afghan refugees in Iran may be at risk of statelessness due to the inability to maintain and prove ties with Afghanistan, which can in particular impact the enjoyment of nationality by children born in exile.
 It is possible to acquire Iranian nationality, but this requires various documents to be presented to the authorities including a police certificate, which may be difficult for the person to provide.
 Legal, administrative, economic and cultural barriers can also prevent Afghan refugee parents from registering the births of their children, increasing the risk of statelessness.

-We would like to thank external consultant Faraz Firouzimandi for his work reviewing the Iran Country Position Paper.
+We would like to thank Faraz Firouzimandi and Arash Lahourpour for their work reviewing the Iran Country Position Paper.

 The European Network on Statelessness (ENS) is a civil society alliance of over 140 non-governmental organisations, academics and individual experts in 40 countries, committed to addressing statelessness in Europe.
 ENS believes that everyone has the right to a nationality and that those who lack nationality altogether – stateless persons – are entitled to full protection of their human rights.